 What to do in Bansko in Summer

 The vast majority of the activities in Bansko are outdoor and it’s a glorious location for anything outdoors.
-You’ll find Bansko’s activities include outdoor festivals, hiking trails, cultural activities, language lessons and a whole lot more.
-Here’s our guide of things to do in Bansko in Summer.
+You’ll find Bansko’s activities include outdoor festivals, hiking trails, cultural activities, language lessons, and a whole lot more.
+Here’s our guide to things to do in Bansko in Summer.

 Map Of Bansko Summer Things to Do

 Click here to see a live version of the map below on Google. below Bansko map to find out more, or get directions.

 Take a Free Walking Tour of Bansko

-It’s one of our favourite things to do whenever we arrive somewhere near and while Bansko isn’t new to us, this free walking tour (pay with tips) was new to Bansko in 2018.
+It’s one of our favorite things to do whenever we arrive somewhere near and while Bansko isn’t new to us, this free walking tour (pay with tips) was new to Bansko in 2018.
 In the summer of 2022 it’s back up and running again and it’s still great!
 It’s run by local Bansko folk and is a great 90-minute introduction to Bansko.
-Meet by the main entrance to the Holy Trinity Church and explore 10 stops through the old and new town, get to understand Bansko history, famous residents and get a booklet of exclusive discounts in local Bansko mehanas.
-There’s no need to book, walking tours happen from June to September at 1100 on Saturdays and Sunday.
+Meet by the main entrance to the Holy Trinity Church and explore 10 stops through the old and new town, get to understand Bansko history, famous residents, and get a booklet of exclusive discounts in local Bansko mehanas.
+There’s no need to book, free Bansko walking tours happen from June to September at 1100 on Saturdays and Sundays.

 From December to March tours start (again Saturday and Sundays) at 1400.
-You can also book a private tour: More information here
+There’s more information on Bansko FREE Walking Tours here.

 Visit the Museums of Bansko

 There are several museums of note in Bansko worth a visit.
-Note that none of the museums open on a Sunday or on public holidays.
+Note that none of the museums open on a Sundays or on public holidays.
 Museums to visit in Bansko – and we’ve detailed them later in this article include: